 Academic Curriculum

 Our challenging academic curriculum includes enriched credit courses beginning in Grade 9 and Advanced Placement courses leading to the Advanced Placement diploma in senior years.
-Our large Gifted program focuses on academic achievement, leadership development, and community service.

 Many Bishop Allen graduates are awarded scholarships to universities in Ontario and outside the province.
 Educational services are available for students who need support to learn within an inclusive environment.